paramraghavan/graphDB/gremlin_model_query/graph_datamodel.md

 In such situations, it would be far more sensible to make the country where a person lives a property of their own vertex.**

+## Path Step Usage and Performance

+Using path steps specifically (e.g., path()) can impact performance because they require the traversal engine to keep track of the paths being traversed.
+This can increase the memory usage and computation time, especially for long paths or when many paths are being evaluated.

 >> Referenced from https://kelvinlawrence.net/book/PracticalGremlin.pdf